JohanRuuskanen/classification_thesis/README.md

 The code is written and tested using Matlab 2017a.

-No data can be supplied from our part, because of the swedish laws on patient confidentiality.
+No data can be supplied from our part, because of patient confidentiality.

 Authors: Ola Andersson and Johan Ruuskanen